Rozanova/WebDesignCourse/Syllabus.md

 ##### HW:

-*  (due next week) Continue interviewing and recording the interviews.
+*(Due in a week) Continue interviewing and recording the interviews.
 Post the results (written out answers) of at least five interviews to the blog.

+* (Due in a week)Please read [“How to think differently about doing good as a creative person” by Omayeli Arenyeka](https://thecreativeindependent.com/guides/how-to-think-differently-about-doing-good-as-a-creative-person/#danger).
+Respond with your impressions in one or more paragraphs.

-* (due in two weeks)Think about what type of website you would want to design in this class.
-Describe this project, in your blog, in a few sentences and start a mood board for it on your are.na account (at least 3 images).
+* (Due in two weeks) Start to think about what type of website you would want to design in this class.
+Describe it in a few sentences and start a mood board for it on your are.na account (at least 3 images).
 Hint: Will it be a realistic site that showcases your artwork, or a website for a service or product (real or fictitious), a playful site (experimental art piece - net art ), a game, a choose-your-own adventure story, a critical design website, or a speculative design website.